MobileFirstLLC/extension-cli/guide/03-xt-build-locales.md

  Refer [to this list of language codes](https://developers.google.com/admin-sdk/directory/v1/languages) when specifying value for this configuration.

-You may include multiple `.json` files within the language-specific directory to improve maintainability of these files.
-Building the extension will automatically combine all files within a language directory into a single `messages.json` which is expected from a browser extensions.
+You may split localization files into multiple `.json` files within the language-specific directory to improve maintainability.
+During builds all files within a language directory will be automatically combined into a single `messages.json` which is expected from a browser extensions.

 Recommended reading: [learn how to internationalize extensions](https://developer.chrome.com/extensions/i18n).